isakedo/DNNsim/README.md

 Results from simulations can be found inside the results folder.
 One csv file for each simulation containing one line for each layer which are grouped per batch.
 After that, one line for the each layer is shown with the average results for all batches.
 Finally, the last line corresponds to the total of the network.
-(In the case of training the results are grouped per epoch)

 ## Command line options